eodenyire/idol-service-broker/README.md

 ```
 cd idol-service-broker/example_app/
-cf push idol-sample-consumer
+cf push
-cf create-service idol-api-1 --plan public
-cf bind-service idol-api-1 idol-sample-consumer
-cf restart idol-sample-consumer
 ```

+The binding should be automatic with the manifest provided.

-Point your web browser at `http://idol-sample-consumer.example.com` and you should see the example app's interface.
-If the app has not been bound to a service instance of the github-repo service, you will see a meaningful error.
+Point your web browser at `http://idol-sample-consumer.cf.altoros.com` and you should see the example app's interface.
+If the app has not been bound to a service instance, you will see a meaningful error.

   [Sinatra]: https://github.com/sinatra/sinatra
   [service broker]: http://docs.cloudfoundry.org/services/api.html